SEODEMON/EVIL-EMAIL-SMS-BOMBER/README.md

 PLEASE READ THE INSTRUCTIONS IN THE PDF FILE FIRST

-My name is Jeff Childers and this is one of my first large complex PHP script.
-I love PHP but I got a long road ahead still.
+ My name is Jeff Childers and this is one of my first large complex PHP scripts.
+I love PHP but I stillgot a long road ahead with much more to learn. .